 Caia grew up in the countryside of Brazil.
 After moving to New York City, she began creating prints and drawings that retraced her journey back to her childhood.
 These painstakingly hand drawn originals are available on silk-screened scarves.

-Cara Croninger lived and worked in New York’s Hudson Valley for decades before she passed away in 2019 She was a self taught painter and sculptor and left a legacy with her very distinctive art pieces, alongside with Ted Meuhling and Robert Lee Morris.
+Cara Croninger worked in Tribeca and Brooklyn for 59 years and lived in New York’s Hudson Valley for a decade before she passed away in 2019.
+She was a self taught painter and sculptor and left a legacy with her very distinctive art pieces, alongside with Ted Meuhling and Robert Lee Morris.
 She dedicated her life to working with plastic, resin and lucite and has earned the reputation of being one of the most innovative designers of the 70’s and 80’s.

 A French husband and wife duo who makes jewelry from natural elements such as bone, horn and wood.
 Everything is handcrafted in India and their horn products come from domestic water buffalo.